Security Deposit Laws in Indiana

 Indiana Security Deposit FAQ

-In Indiana, landlords must return the security deposit within 45 days of the tenant moving out, per Ind.
-Code § 32-31-3-12.
+- In Indiana, landlords must return the security deposit within 45 days of the tenant moving out, per Ind.
+Code § 32-31-3-12 to 32-31-3-16.
 They must either return the full deposit or provide an itemized statement of any deductions.

-In Indiana, the penalty for wrongfully withholding a security deposit is: Full deposit plus attorney's fees.
+- In Indiana, the penalty for wrongfully withholding a security deposit is: If landlord fails to comply with the 45-day rule, tenant may recover the entire security deposit plus reasonable attorney's fees, and landlord loses the right to withhold for damages (but can still sue separately for unpaid rent).
 You can sue in small claims court to recover the deposit plus the statutory penalty.